Benign Prostatic Hyperplasia (BPH): Symptoms and Treatment

 How do you use Cialis for BPH?

-Cialis (tadalafil), a phosphodiesterase inhibitor, is approved to treat both erectile dysfunction (ED) and the symptoms of benign prostatic hyperplasia (BPH) due to an enlarged prostate, with one daily pill.
-It can also be sued to treat either one individually.
+Cialis (tadalafil), a phosphodiesterase (PDE-5) inhibitor, is approved to treat both erectile dysfunction (ED) and the symptoms of benign prostatic hyperplasia (BPH) due to an enlarged prostate, taken as one pill daily.
+It can also be used to treat either one individually.

-What is the Cialis dose for BPH? - The dose of Cialis when used only for treatment of BPH is 5 mg once daily, taken at roughly the same time every day.
+The dose of Cialis when used only for treatment of BPH is 5 mg once daily, taken at roughly the same time every day.
+Symptom reduction takes about about one month for a maximum effect.

 Related: Enlarged Prostate (BPH) Medications and Alcohol Interactions